Nek5000/nekRS_doc/source/problem_setup/meshing.rst

 .. note::

-   For convection-dominated simulations, the timestep is constrained by the convective CFL condition.
+   For convection-dominated simulations, the timestep is constrained by the **convective CFL condition**.
 Because the minimum spacing of GLL points scales as :math:`\Delta x_{\min} \sim h / N^2`, mesh refinement (either decreasing :math:`h` or increasing :math:`N`) requires a corresponding reduction of :math:`\Delta t` to maintain a fixed CFL number.